American Chemical Society

 You'll find nearly 7,000 questions, problems, and answers covering 19 topics in this tremendously useful site.
 Use this information for exams, tests, quizzes and extra drill work.
 Each section contains two levels of difficulty and five types of inquiry for you to choose from.
 Developed by Brother Malcolm Melcher with 39 years of chemistry teaching experience—all material is student-tested!
 Best of all, the site is password protected to maintain the integrity of the site.
 This is a highly recommended site!
 You must contact Brother Melcher at the link below to get instructions on how to obtain your personal password.
 (Flinn Scientific does not have access to this site so you must get and keep your own password).

 BCCE - Biennial Conference on Chemical Education

-Offers information about the BCCE conference to be held July 29 - August 2, 2012 in University Park, PA.
+Offers information about the BCCE conference to be held August 3-7, 2014 at Grand Valley State University in Allendale, MI.
 Sponsored by the Division of Chemical Education of the American Chemical Society, the conference offers chemistry teachers of all levels a chance to interact with colleagues and attend numerous workshops, lectures, demonstrations and more.